Walt Disney Animation Studios: 1948–1966: Return of feature films, Buena Vista, end of shorts, layoffs and Walt's final years

-1966–1984: Decline in popularity, Don Bluth's entrance and departure, "rock bottom"
+1966–1984: Decline in popularity; Don Bluth's entrance and departure

-Following Walt Disney's death, Wolfgang Reitherman continued as both producer and director of the features.
+Following Walt Disney's death, Wolfgang Reitherman continued as both producer and director of the studio's feature films.
+It was Reitherman who was responsible for a noticeable softening of the Disney villains.
+Over the next two decades, nearly all Disney villains were more comical or pitiful rather than scary.
+Reitherman's main priority was ensuring that the studio would continue to turn a profit and towards that end, he stressed the importance of making family-friendly films.
+According to Andreas Deja, Reitherman said that "if we lose the kids, we lose everything".

 The studio began the 1970s with the release of The Aristocats, the last film project to be approved by Walt Disney.
 In 1971, Roy O. Disney, the studio co-founder, died and Walt Disney Productions was left in the hands of Donn Tatum and Card Walker, who alternated as chairman and CEO in overlapping terms until 1978.
 The next feature, Robin Hood (1973), was produced with a significantly reduced budget and animation repurposed from previous features.
 Both The Aristocats and Robin Hood were minor box office and critical successes.

 The Rescuers, released in 1977, was a success exceeding the achievements of the previous two Disney features.
 Receiving positive reviews, high commercial returns, and an Academy Award nomination, it ended up being the third highest-grossing film of the year and the most successful and best reviewed Disney animated film since The Jungle Book.
 The film was reissued in 1983, accompanied by a new Disney featurette, Mickey's Christmas Carol.

-The production of The Rescuers signaled the beginning of a changing of the guard process in the personnel at the Disney animation studio: as veterans such as Milt Kahl and Les Clark retired, they were gradually replaced by new talents such as Don Bluth, Ron Clements, John Musker and Glen Keane.
-The new animators, culled from the animation program at CalArts and trained by Eric Larson, Frank Thomas, Ollie Johnston and Woolie Reitherman, got their first chance to prove themselves as a group with the animated sequences in Disney's live-action/animated hybrid feature Pete's Dragon (1977), the animation for which was directed by Bluth.
+The production of The Rescuers signaled the beginning of a changing of the guard process in the personnel at the Disney animation studio, as veterans such as Milt Kahl and Les Clark retired; they were gradually replaced by new talents such as Don Bluth, Ron Clements, John Musker and Glen Keane.
+The new animators, selected from the animation program at CalArts and trained by Eric Larson, Frank Thomas, Ollie Johnston and Woolie Reitherman, got their first chance to prove themselves as a group with the animated sequences in Disney's live-action/animated hybrid feature Pete's Dragon (1977), the animation for which was directed by Bluth.
 In September 1979, dissatisfied with what they felt was a stagnation in the development of the art of animation at Disney, Bluth and several of the other new guard animators quit to start their own studio, Don Bluth Productions, which became Disney's chief competitor in the animation field during the 1980s.